Editor's Note — This article was originally published in July 2016. Check with hotels and other businesses about changes in availability and prices.

 Downtown's Impudent Oyster (15 Chatham Bars Ave.) may be younger than many of Chatham's other sites, but the restaurant still deserves credit for dishing up clam chowder, sea scallops and mussels for the past 40 years.

-Set on the western coast of Lake Superior, Bayfield is the gateway to the Apostle Islands National Lakeshore.
+Bayfield, Wisconsin, is a gateway to Apostle Islands National Lakeshore.

 From here you can explore the sea caves and honeycomb-like hollows of Devils and Sand Islands and dive to the wreckage of century-old shipwrecks.